marijnh/Eloquent-JavaScript/09_regexp.md

-Some ((regular expression)) ((implementation))s in other programming languages have syntax to match specific ((Unicode)) character categories, such as “all uppercase letters”, “all punctuation”, or “control characters”.
+Some ((regular expression)) ((implementation))s in other programming languages have syntax to match specific ((Unicode)) character categories, such as "all uppercase letters", "all punctuation", or "control characters".
 There are plans to add support for such categories to JavaScript in the ((future)), but we're not quite there yet.